Put a Nerd In Your Pocket

 - figuring out if you need a transfer grille

 - measuring static pressures in air handling equipment

 - fan flows (is that 80 CFM bath fan really moving 80 CFM?)

 The Exhaust Fan Flow Meter is a box with a hole-of-a-certain-size cut in it.
 Hook it up to the manometer, put the box over the fan, turn it on, and figure out if you're meeting ASHRAE 62.2's targets.
 Or if the electrician forgot to take the tape off the damper on that new bath fan.

 The vane anemometer measures flows at registers & fans that are too big for the Fan Flow Meter.

-Combustion analyzer.
-Analyzes combustion.
-Natural gas, propane, oil...shoot, even wood.
+Combustion analyzer for fossil fuel-burners.
 Get combustion efficiencies, stack temperatures, carbon monoxide levels, carbon dioxide levels, all sorts of stuff.

 My combustible gas leak detector ("sniffer") has a digital display, because every time I've found a gas leak, I've been asked, "how big is it?"
 The sniffer points us to the leak, but then I put bubble solution on it to verify.
 No bubbles, no troubles.
 Keeps us from getting false positives and wasting the plumber's time.

 The Targeted Retrofit Energy Analysis Tool does energy modeling and helps figure out how much energy will be saved.
 It's also capable of a number of other things, such as figuring out cooling & heating loads.
-Results from TREAT were compared to a Manual J and found to be close enough that the skill of the modeler became more important.
+Results from TREAT were compared to Manual J and found to be very close.